 Milena Chelenska was always a doctor; in the first series, she was also a time traveler.
 In the HG Wells series, she’s Richard’s love interest.
 However, in both instances, she’s a concentration camp survivor, from the year 1968.
 Helen Walker also existed, but she was Tom’s ex; it wasn’t until the HG Wells series that she became something else.

-In addition, some people from that older series never made it to the HG Wells series but who ended up elsewhere in my fan fiction – Lakeisha Warren (she was a person who worked on plucking people from history; she actually shows up in the Wesley Crusher story, Imprecision as his love interest) and Leonora Digiorno (first called Leonora with no last name, she was a plague survivor plucked from the Dark Ages and given the surname of Wilson to honor her late Uncle William).
+In addition, some people from that older series never made it to the HG Wells series but who ended up elsewhere in my fan fiction – Lakeisha Warren (she was a person who worked on plucking people from history; she actually shows up in the Wesley Crusher story, Imprecision as his love interest).
+Plus Leonora Digiorno (first called Leonora with no last name, originally a plague survivor plucked from the Dark Ages and given the surname of Wilson to honor her late Uncle William).

-Furthermore, I had ideas for various stories which were then made into books.
+Furthermore, I had ideas for various stories which then became books or parts of books.
 The concept of a failed Italian vacation in 1960, and the shooting at Kent State in 1970, already existed in draft form.
 And the mission to ensure Prague Spring’s end in 1968 also existed, as did a very, very rough idea of a mission to ensure the destruction of the space shuttle Challenger in 1986.

 Because so much of the bones of the series already existed, I could easily chart out the main story arcs for the series.
 However, I had to get it going, and I already had this story in draft form, tentatively titling it The Day the Music Lived.

 And so A Long, Long Time Ago was born.